 You are here

 It is not unusual for workers who stand up for their rights to suffer from employer intimidation and or detention by the authorities.
-As such, if worker activists or worker representatives do face criminal charges, CLB will provide them with a robust legal defense.
-In addition, CLB keeps track of those worker activists who were sentenced to long prison terms in the early 2000s for their involvement in protests at the restructuring of state-owned enterprises.
+Occasionally, worker activists do face criminal charges as a result of their actions and in such cases CLB will provide them with a robust legal defense.
+In most of these cases, even if convicted, workers will usually be sentenced to little more than time served.

 By contrast, in the 1990s and early 2000s, worker activists could be sentenced to long prison terms for their involvement in strikes and protests.
 Although nearly all of these pioneer worker activists have now been released, CLB still maintains a list of formerly imprisoned workers as a testament to their struggle and sacrifice.

 See the case archive below for details of some of the cases CLB has supported over the last decade and continues to support today: